VITObelgium/pid-python-quickstart/pid-python-quickstart-init-by-env/README.md

 ## run-local
-In order to fix the environment variables required to fix the DataStore facility to use, on have to use the following directive of the spark-submit command :
+In order to fix the environment variables required to fix the DataStore facility to use, one has to use the classical BASH export instruction before executing the spark-submit command :

-	--conf spark.yarn.executorEnv.<env variable>=<value>
+	export <env variable>=<value>

 Example :

-	--conf spark.yarn.executorEnv.pidclient.main.logger=kafka
+	export PIDCLIENT_LOGGERS=kafka
-	--conf spark.yarn.executorEnv.pidclient.kafka.topic=pid_test2_es
+	export PIDCLIENT_KAFKA_TOPIC=pid_test2_es
-	--conf spark.yarn.executorEnv.pidclient.kafka.brokers="epod1.vgt.vito.be:6668,epod17.vgt.vito.be:6668"
+	export PIDCLIENT_KAFKA_BROKERS=epod1.vgt.vito.be:6668,epod17.vgt.vito.be:6668

 ## run-cluster
 In order to fix the environment variables required to fix the DataStore facility to use, on have to use the following directive of the spark-submit commands :